sanjanb/sanjanb.github.io/_achievements/academic-excellence.md

 ---

-##  Gratitude & Acknowledgments
+##  **Gratitude & Acknowledgments**

-**To the Organizing Committee**
-Thank you for this prestigious recognition and the opportunity to be part of such an esteemed gathering.
+**To the Organizing Committee**: Thank you for this prestigious recognition and the opportunity to be part of such an esteemed gathering.

-**To My Institution (ATME College)**
-Grateful for providing excellent education, resources, and unwavering support throughout my journey.
+**To My Institution (ATME College)**: Grateful for providing excellent education, resources, and unwavering support throughout my journey.

-**To My Faculty Members**
-Thank you for your guidance, mentorship, and for believing in my potential from day one.
+**To My Faculty Members**: Thank you for your guidance, mentorship, and for believing in my potential from day one.

-**To My Family & Friends**
-Your constant encouragement and support have been the foundation of this achievement.
+**To My Family & Friends**: Your constant encouragement and support have been the foundation of this achievement.

-**To My Fellow Students**
-Thank you for making this journey collaborative, enriching, and memorable.
+**To My Fellow Students**: Thank you for making this journey collaborative, enriching, and memorable.

 ---